The resistance of Black Canada: State surveillance and suppression

 Special thanks to the Multicultural History Society of Ontario for sharing the 1978 recording of activist Dudley Marshall.

-**This episode was produced by Nicola Luksic and Tom Howell.
+**This episode is part of our Ideas from the Trenches series and was produced by Nicola Luksic and Tom Howell.